netvc/testing/draft-daede-netvc-testing.md

   - SlideEditing
   - SlideShow

-- Game streaming content is synthetically generated content, with a source resolution of 1920x1080 at 60 frames per second.
+- Game streaming content is synthetically generated content, with varying resolutions but typically recorded at 60 frames per second.
   - ChinaSpeed
   - Touhou

 # Automation

+Frequent objective comparisons are extremely beneficial while developing a new codec.
+Several tools exist in order to automate the process of objective comparisons.
+The Compare-Codecs tool allows BD-rate curves to be generated for a wide variety of codecs {{COMPARECODECS}}.
 The Daala source repository contains a set of scripts that can be used to automate the various metrics used.
-An online service that uses distributed computing is also available {{AWCY}}.
-It is recommended to use these tools to ensure regularity in testing.
+In addition, these scripts can be run automatically utilizing distributed computer for fast results {{AWCY}}.